 During the 1930s, the show and field beagles began to breed in different directions; the show breeders concentrating on beagles bred from more recent English importations, while the field breeders diluted those imports with older established American and Canadian field trial lines, like Blue Cap, Yellow Creek, etc. As a result, most field beagles today have no close up show blood crosses for approximately 80 years, and show beagles have no field crosses during the same period of time.
 My hounds, and those of a small handful of other breeders, have both show and field lines.
 We started mixing both types over 40 years ago in an ongoing effort to combine and maintain field ability with proper structure (conformation).

-3. Above ground kennels – I had Tom Dornin (Little Ireland Beagles) as one of my mentors.
+3. Hounds in above ground kennels – I had Tom Dornin (Little Ireland Beagles) as one of my mentors.
 In his first book, Tom wrote “We don’t believe in standing our hounds on wire like a bunch of turkeys”.
 The Woodpont Beagles are kept in concrete or dirt kennels.
 Not many beaglers use wire flooring today, with so many nicer plastic options, but I still believe hounds are happier and better exercised on solid ground.
 I believe puppies especially need to be on ground to exercise and develop properly.

 Happy Woodpont puppies raised on grass.